Christian population growth: Fertility rate

-The Christian fertility rate has varied throughout history, as with other fertility figures.
+The Christian fertility rate has varied throughout history.
 The Christian fertility rate also varies from country to country.
 In the 20-year period from 1989 to 2009, the average world fertility rate decreased from 3.50 to 2.58, a fall of 0.92 children per woman, or 26%.
 The weighted average fertility rate for Christian nations decreased in the same period from 3.26 to 2.58, a fall of 0.68 children per woman, or 21%.
 The weighted average fertility rate for Muslim nations decreased in the same period from 5.17 to 3.23, a fall of 1.94 children per woman, or 38%.
 While Muslims have an average of 3.1 children per woman—the highest rate of all religious groups—Christians are second, with 2.7 children per woman.

 The gap in fertility between the Christian- and Muslim-dominated nations fell from 67% in 1990 to 17% in 2010.
 According to a study published by the Pew Research Center in 2017, births to Muslims between the years of 2010 and 2015 made up an estimated 31% of all babies born around the world.
 By the Pew Research Center's estimates, the Muslim fertility rate and Christian fertility rate will converge by 2040.